 Most clinical blocks require passing an NBME shelf exam in order to pass the block.
 The current pass level is set at 2 standard deviations below the national mean.
 Remediation assistance is offered to any student who fails a shelf-exam, and students are offered multiple potential dates to retake the exam.
-However, if a student fails more than one shelf exam (either exams in different courses or fails the same exam more than once) it becomes increasingly difficult to meet clinical expectations and prepare appropriately for the remaining clinical blocks and the shelf-exams.
-The same can be said for a student who has failed USMLE Step 1 followed by one shelf failure.
-In the event a student has 2 shelf failures, including failing the same shelf exam twice, and/or exam delays which have yet to be remediated or the student has failed Step 1 and one shelf exam failure, the student must immediately pause from their current clinical activities until they have remediated the failed shelf exams.
-They may reenter the clinical curriculum as soon as passing scores are received.
-The Office of Student Life will make every effort to enable the student to remain on-cycle, however there is the possibility the student would need to delay graduation.
+If a student fails more than one shelf exam (either exams in different courses or fails the same exam more than once) it becomes increasingly difficult to meet clinical expectations and prepare appropriately for the remaining clinical blocks and the shelf-exams.
+In the event a student has 2 or more shelf failures, including failing the same shelf exam twice, and/or exam delays which have yet to be remediated, the Assistant dean of Medical Education and Clinical Clerkships will consult with the Progress Committee Chair, Office of Student Affairs and the clerkship directors of courses/LIC's and in which the student has completed or is enrolled about the student's clinical progress.
+If the student is not progressing as expected in clinical work, a success team may be considered to offer additional support which may include a curricular pause for remediation.
+Meeting with the Director of Clinical Remediation for exam taking support is required for all students who fail 2 or more shelf exams.
+If a student pauses their clinical curriculum for remediation, the Office of Student Life will make every effort to enable the student to remain on-cycle, however there is the possibility the student would need to delay graduation.